UNINETTSigma2/documentation/code_development/guides/openacc.md

 that the timeline only goes to about `3.6` seconds, the previous profile went to above `70` seconds.
 Almost a `20x` speedup!
 Compared to our runs on the CPU this translation to the GPU has given us about a `10x` speedup.
-This shows the importance of data movement and is a good illustration of the process, which initially was much slower than on the CPU before becoming better than the CPU.
+This shows the importance of data movement and is a good illustration of the optimization process, initially the code ran much slower on the GPU than on the CPU before becoming better than the CPU.

 ---